Command-line interface#

 This will replace the existing ploomber-cloud.json with a new one, with a different id field.

-It can also be combined with the --from-existing for re-initializing from an existing project:
+It can also be combined with the --from-existing and --only-config for re-initializing from an existing project:

 Delete an app#